limbernie/limbernie.github.io/_posts/2018-07-31-google-ctf-beginners-quest-part-2.md

 ![admin:password](/assets/images/posts/google-ctf-beginners-quest-part-2/591c4eee.png)

-Hmmm.
+Hmm.
 Wrong credentials but interesting output.
 Notice that a double slash ("//") separates the username and password?
 When was the last time you see a double slash ("//")?
 If the answer is "URL", you are right!

 ![RFC3986](/assets/images/posts/google-ctf-beginners-quest-part-2/c1309d25.png)